mwcz/palebluepixel/content/posts/041 - visualizing network traffic with webgl.md

 </div>

-With an audience of 5,000 people generating network traffic, the number of requests would exceed what could be comfortably rendered with DOM elements and CSS transitions/animations.
-A WebGL particle system was the clear choice to achieve that kind of performance.
+With an audience of 5,000 people generating network traffic, the number of requests would exceed what could be comfortably rendered with DOM elements, CSS transitions/animations, and JavaScript position updates.
+WebGL particle systems can handle thousands of particles without breaking a sweat.
+It can even handle millions of particles, although moving particles are often bottlenecked by single-threaded CPU-based position updates.
+Fancy [GPU tricks][gpgpu] can beat that limitation, although such tricks are in their infancy as far as WebGL goes.

 The next step was to show that it's possible to overlay a 3D scene on top of a standard webpage.  three.js makes it easy to give your scene a transparent